-1. The student must submit three letters of recommendation for pursuing education in counseling for current or former supervisors, professors, professionals in the field, or others who can speak to student's compatibility with the field of counseling.
+1. The student must submit three letters of recommendation that speak to their capabilities for pursuing education in counseling from current or former supervisors, professors, professionals in the field, or others who can speak to student's compatibility with the field of counseling.
 2. The student must provide an essay expressing their purpose for pursuing a degree and their expectations for contributing to the field of counseling.

-3. The student must participate in an interview and orientation with Counseling faculty and student members of the program.
+3. The student must participate in an interview and orientation with Counseling faculty .